-- Section A.1, "Scenario 1: Using NDS Password to Synchronize between Two Identity Vaults," on page 43 - Section A.2, "Scenario 2: Using Universal Password to Synchronize Passwords," on page 46 - Section A.3, "Scenario 3: Synchronizing an Identity Vault and Connected Systems, with Identity Manager Updating the Distribution Password," on page 56 - Section A.4, "Scenario 4: Tunneling," on page 65 - Section A.5, "Scenario 5: Synchronizing Application Passwords to the Simple Password," on page 70
+- "Scenario 1: Using NDS Password to Synchronize between Two Identity Vaults" on page 43 - "Scenario 2: Using Universal Password to Synchronize Passwords" on page 46 - "Scenario 3: Synchronizing an Identity Vault and Connected Systems, with Identity Manager Updating the Distribution Password" on page 56 - "Scenario 4: Tunneling" on page 65 - "Scenario 5: Synchronizing Application Passwords to the Simple Password" on page 70

-A.1 Scenario 1: Using NDS Password to Synchronize between Two Identity Vaults
+Scenario 1: Using NDS Password to Synchronize between Two Identity Vaults

 You can synchronize the NDS password between two Identity Vaults by using the eDirectory driver.
-This scenario does not require Universal Password to be implemented, and can be used with eDirectory 8.6.2 or later.
+This scenario does not require Universal Password to be implemented, and can be used with eDirectory 8.6.x or later.
 Another name for this kind of password synchronization is synchronizing the public/private key pair.